Questions & Answers

 Improve your credit, get rid of your debt, manage your family’s money and pay off those college loans will Michelle’s financial advice.

 Click on the links below to learn about each individual topic.
-If you don’t find the answers you’re looking for here, feel free to External link opens in new tab or windowcontact Michelle with your questions.
+If you don’t find the answers you’re looking for here, feel free to contact Michelle with your questions.

-Unless otherwise noted the questions were answered by Michelle in her regular live online discussions at External link opens in new tab or windowwww.washingtonpost.com.
+Unless otherwise noted the questions were answered by Michelle in her regular live online discussions at www.washingtonpost.com.

 Credit